UnlimitedIP (UIP) Price Down 0.8% This Week

-UnlimitedIP (UIP) traded down 0.8% against the dollar during the 24 hour period ending at 22:00 PM ET on October 23rd.
-In the last week, UnlimitedIP has traded 0.8% lower against the dollar.
-UnlimitedIP has a total market cap of $16.65 million and approximately $1.97 worth of UnlimitedIP was traded on exchanges in the last day.
-One UnlimitedIP coin can now be purchased for $0.0099 or 0.00000016 BTC on major exchanges.
+UnlimitedIP (UIP) traded 0.8% lower against the dollar during the twenty-four hour period ending at 9:00 AM Eastern on October 30th.
+UnlimitedIP has a total market capitalization of $16.65 million and $1.97 worth of UnlimitedIP was traded on exchanges in the last day.
+One UnlimitedIP coin can now be bought for approximately $0.0099 or 0.00000016 BTC on exchanges.
+During the last seven days, UnlimitedIP has traded 0.8% lower against the dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.